Everything You’ve Learned About Stance is Wrong!

 Stance is a tool for target shooters, where accuracy is the only objective.
 Accuracy comes from consistency.
 One of the ways target shooters achieve consistency is to eliminate movement.
 So they anchor their feet to the ground, settle into a solid stance, tuck their hand in their pocket (or grab their junk apparently) and squeeze off rounds.

-Even modern "defensive handgun" stances like the Weaver and the Isosceles were born out of target shooting.
-Jack Weaver developed his "stance" for Leather Slap competitions where contestants tried to hit an 8" balloon at 8 yards.
-Brian Enos and Rob Leatham developed the Isosceles for shooting in I.P.S.C. competitions where 5 to 25 targets are spread all over the place.
+Even modern "defensive handgun" stances like the Weaver and the Isosceles were born out of some version of "target" shooting.
+Jack Weaver developed his "stance" for Leather Slap competitions where contestants tried to hit an 8-inch balloon at 8 yards.
+Brian Enos and Rob Leatham developed the Isosceles for shooting in I.P.S.C. and Steel Challenge competitions where 5 to 25 targets are spread out in front of them.

-One of the first things you need to understand is that marksmanship shooting and combatives shooting are two completely different kinds of shooting.
+One of the first things you need to understand is that marksmanship shooting and combatives shooting are two completely different things.
 Combatives shooting isn't just faster marksmanship shooting at different targets.
 It's a different kind of aiming, a different kind of sight picture, a different kind of trigger pull, etc.

 The second thing you need to understand is that shooting is only one small part of armed combatives.
 And if you ignore the other parts, your shooting skills may not be enough.